Hafas/indiegala-auto-enter/README.md

 I don't take any responsibility for damage caused by this software.
 Use this software at your own risk.

 ## Release Notes
+*2.0.0*
+* Rewrite to get rid of jQuery-Dependency.
+Firefox 52+ or Chrome 55+ is now needed to use this script.
+* Fixes due to DOM changes

 *1.1.12*
 Fixes due to minor DOM changes